 - The curriculum is 14 credit hours.
 Among the topics covered are principles of economics, finance, organizational behavior, strategic planning and healthcare policy to the work environmen.

 - Courses are five or ten weeks long, with one week off before the start of the next course.

 - Students can access courses at any time of the day and from anywhere with Internet access.

 - Upon completion of the program, graduates will be eligible for executive certification from the American Nurses Credentialing Center.

 Nurse Executive Salary & Job Outlook

 Nursing salaries for nurse executives vary widely in the U.S. and are based upon many factors including geography, job description, specialty and experience.
-O*Net indicates the median salary in 2012 in the United States for Medical and Health Services Managers was $88,580 per year, with a faster than average projected job growth until 2020 (20%-28%).
+The Bureau of Labor Statistics indicates the median salary in May 2015 in the United States for Medical and Health Services Managers was $94,500 ($45.43 per hour), with a much faster than average projected job growth of 17 percent between 2014 and 2024.